 Sydney’s curling career began at Beacon Academy through our thriving Beacon Curling Club, which was founded in 2013 by Humanities teacher and England curling coach, Mr Owen Rees.
 Sydney states, “I started curling in Year 8 after Mr Rees gave an assembly on the Beacon Curling Club.
 I had seen it the year before in the Winter Olympics and I wanted to give it a try.
 It’s a team sport, and so it’s fun to play with lots of other people.
 The curling community are really nice, everyone is really friendly.”

 Beacon Curling Club has mixed teams that regularly compete against each other and against other schools.
-At the beginning of the school year, Year 7 students are invited to a taster day and can sign up to join the team.
+In the Spring term Year 7 students are invited to a taster day and can sign up to join the team.
 Taking advantage of the school’s close proximity to England’s only curling rink, Fenton’s Rink, team members practice weekly during the season and enjoy strong links with the England Curling Association (ECA).
-Our dedicated curling coach, Mr Rees, is coach for the England team, as well as a professional player and president of the local curling club.
+Our dedicated curling coach, Mr Rees, is coach for the England team, as well as president of the local curling club.

 Beacon Curling has grown tremendously in popularity and continues to progress from strength to strength.
 Curling is a Winter Olympic sport, and is fantastically inclusive, promoting teamwork and allowing people of all ages and abilities to participate and excel.
 Beacon Curling celebrated a number of outstanding achievements last year, with Sydney and other players representing England at the World Junior B Curling Championships in Finland, a team winning the U21 Open Championship, and achieving 2nd, 3rd, 4th and 5th place at the National Schools Championships.

 Mr Rees described this moment as the proudest in his curling coaching so far, commenting;